A complete characterization of testable hypotheses: Proof of Theorem

 \section{Proof of Theorem~\ref{T_Peff}}

 The first part of Theorem~\ref{T_Peff} states that every element of $\Peff$ is setwise dominated by some maximal element of $\Peff$.
-This is shown in Lemma~\ref{L_Peff_maximal_exists} below, building on several auxiliary results which we now develop.
+This is shown in Lemma~\ref{L_Peff_maximal_exists} below, building on several auxiliary results which we now develop. { We say that a net $\mu_\alpha$ in $\ba_+$ is \emph{increasing} if $\mu_\alpha \ge \mu_\beta$ setwise whenever $\alpha \ge \beta$.
+It is bounded if the total masses $\mu_\alpha(\Omega)$ have a finite upper bound.}